Know Your Options Before Results Day: A Level

 Meeting university entry requirements

 If a student has achieved the grades required to meet their first choice university offer, their place will be confirmed on UCAS Track.
 Students logging into UCAS on Results Day will see this reflected on their account and do not need to do anything other than enjoy a well-earned celebration.

 If a student has matched their insurance offer but not their first choice, again UCAS will reflect this.
 Their place at their first choice will be lost but enrolment at the insurance institution will be confirmed.

 Students who have exceeded their first choice university offer by one grade or more will have the option to ‘trade up’ through the UCAS Adjustment service.
 A place remains confirmed at the first choice university giving students and their families time to research alternative institutions and courses before deciding what to do.
 A student can choose to remain at their original first choice institution or to accept a place at a different university.
-For more information about this service, see our Adjustment and Clearing article.

 Some students will be disappointed by their results and will not have met the grade requirements for their first or insurance choice universities.
 Many of these students will opt to find a place at an alternative university through Clearing.
 This option best suits students who have narrowly missed an offer and are one or perhaps two grades short of expectations.